-The Rockville City Police Department is recruiting for entry level police officer candidates for positions to be filled in Feb/March 2020.
+The Rockville City Police Department is recruiting for entry level police officer candidates for positions to be filled for the Summer 2020 Montgomery County Police Academy.

 The Rockville City Police Department is a progressive, professional, and nationally accredited law enforcement agency, is seeking highly motivated men and women for Police Officer positions.

 Rockville City Police Officers perform routine service and law enforcement work involving a variety of general or support duty police assignments.
 Work may be performed under emergency conditions and frequently involves personal hazard work.

 The Rockville City Police Department provides law enforcement-related services to approximately 70,000 residents; responsibility is shared with the Montgomery County Department of Police.
 City officers respond to calls for service as necessary and utilize partnerships to solve problems and to deal with issues affecting the safety and quality of life in all city neighborhoods.